obtener-orientacion-y-altitud-ahrs-con-imu-9dof-y-rtimulib-arduino

 Get orientation and altitude (AHRS) with IMU 9DOF and RTIMULib Arduino

-We have talked a lot on the blog about IMUs, devices that combine accelerometers, gyroscopes, magnetic compasses, and/or barometers to obtain sensors with 3, 6, 9, or 10 degrees of freedom.
+We have talked a lot on the blog about IMUs, devices that combine accelerometers, gyroscopes, magnetic compasses and/or barometers to obtain sensors with 3, 6, 9 or 10 degrees of freedom.

 imu_9dof_cube

-The RTIMULib-Arduino library
+The RTIMULib-Arduino Library

-The RTIMULib-Arduino library is compatible with a wide variety of IMUs, including the most common ones in our projects such as the MPU-6050, MPU-9150, MPU-9250, L3GD20H + LSM303D, and BNO055.
+The RTIMULib-Arduino library is compatible with a wide variety of IMUs, including the most common ones in our projects such as the MPU-6050, MPU-9150, MPU-9250, L3GD20H + LSM303D and BNO055.

-Using the RTIMULib-Arduino library
+Using the RTIMULib-Arduino Library

-Configure the library
+Configure the Library

 Calibrate IMU

-The next step is to calibrate the IMU magnetometer.
+The next step is to calibrate the IMU’s magnetometer.
 We must repeat this process when we change the sensor (even if it is the same type).
 To do this, we load the following program.

 #include <Wire.h>